adityasrini/ultralist-docs/service.md

 #### Syncing a list that exists locally, but not on ultralist.io {#local_ultralist}

-1. Ensure you're authenticated via `ultralist check_auth`.
+1. Ensure you're authenticated via `ultralist auth check`.
 2. Run `ultralist sync`.  `ultralist` will prompt you for the list's name.
 3. Presto, this list is now set up to sync with ultralist.io.

 #### Syncing a list that exists on ultralist.io, but not locally {#ultralist_local}

-1. Ensure you're authenticated via `ultralist check_auth`.
+1. Ensure you're authenticated via `ultralist auth check`.
 2. In a directory that does not already have a `.todos.json` file, run `ultralist init`.
 3. `ultralist` will ask you if you want to sync this list with ultralist.io.
 Enter `y`.
 4. Choose the existing list you'd like to sync with.